Gabeleo/gabeleo.github.io/_projects/project_template.md

 ---
 layout: page
 title: ONE
-img: assets/img/portfolio_images/1_.jpg
+img: #image path
-importance: 1
+importance: 1 #changes order in which is it appeared in the year
-category: 2023
+category: #year number
 ---

 <div class="row">